 The Company believes that by offering a variety of branded telecommunications and cable services, by increasing consumer awareness and leveraging brand equity, and by emphasizing customer service and rewarding consumer loyalty, it will be well-positioned to improve customer retention rates and to increase market share in all service categories.
 The Company believes that substantially all of its long distance and cable television customers are potential wireless and local service customers.
 Cross-selling opportunities also exist between the Company's long distance customers and its cable customers.
-The Company estimates that, as of March 31, 1997, approximately 59% of the Company's residential cable subscribers did not obtain long distance service from the Company and that approximately 23% of the Company's total long distance customers and 27% of the Company's residential long distance customers were passed by the Cable Systems but did not buy cable service.
+The Company estimates that, as of March 31, 1997, approximately 59% of the Company's residential cable subscribers did not obtain long distance service from the Company and that approximately 23% of the Company's total long distance customers were passed by the Cable Systems but did not buy cable service.